KonradHoeffner/tempoguide/index.md

 ### Crop Rotation
 <mtg-card name="Crop Rotation"/>
-Most of the time it's correct to force it, Wasteland on the opponents turn if you have FoN in hand, even if they have no mana, they may play Elvish Spirit Guide.
+Most of the time it's correct to force it.
+Wasteland on the opponents turn if you have FoN in hand, even if they have no mana, they may play Elvish Spirit Guide.

 ### Timing Guide